reframe-hpc/reframe/started/README.md

 # Where to go from here

-ReFrame is available with only example regression checks.
+ReFrame is shipped with example regression checks.
+But before attempting to run these examples, please configure your site following the [Configure your site](/configure) guide and update the `valid_systems` and `valid_prog_environs` variables accordingly.
+These variables are defined inside the examples regression tests (see [Select systems and programming environments](/writing_checks/#select-systems-and-programming-environments) for further details).

+In order to understand the regression output, please refer to the [Pipeline](/pipeline) section.

-You will need to read the sections [Configure your site](/configure), [Pipeline](/pipeline) and [Writing checks](/writing_checks) in order to write your own regression tests.
+Prior to attempt to start writing your own tests please check the [Pipeline](/pipeline) and the [Writing checks](/writing_checks) sections.

-If you are just looking on how to invoked the regression test written with ReFrame, please look at [Running](/running) section.
+If you are just looking on how to invoked the regression test written with ReFrame, please take look at the [Running](/running) section.